Global Times: Hong Kong

+In August 2019, Global Times editor Hu Xijin accused the United States of instigating the Hong Kong pro-democracy protests.
+On 13 August, protestors tied up and beat Global Times journalist Fu Guohao while Fu was attempting to conduct interviews at the Hong Kong Airport.
+A common mainland perspective is that protestors' attack on Fu marked a peak in the violence of the protests.

 Xinjiang

 In 2018, the English edition of the Global Times acknowledged "counter-terrorism education" in Xinjiang, even as Chinese spokespeople denied the existence of the Xinjiang internment camps.
 The Economist noted: "Strikingly, rather than claiming that Western journalists misreport Xinjiang, the Global Times prefers to troll them, accusing foreign correspondents of hoping to 'profit' from negative China coverage, while asserting that the Western press is 'nowhere near as influential as it once was' and gleefully noting Mr Trump's attacks on 'fake news'."

 In 2019, the Global Times was criticized for perceived bias in its portrayal of Uyghurs and of disinformation campaigns regarding the Xinjiang internment camps, which led Twitter to ban it and other state-sponsored media outlets from ad purchases.
 In 2021, ProPublica and The New York Times reported that Global Times was part of a coordinated state campaign to deny human rights abuses in Xinjiang.
-In June 2021, when the Uyghur Tribunal was taking place, the Global Times published an article that Coda Media described as "seem[ing] to be arguing that Britain is a land of nonsense contradictions anyway."